 "Danger Dan" or "The Rabbit" was a former all state receiver in Georgia where he excelled in football, basketball and track at Avondale High.

 Under Coach Bobby Bowden, Buggs and the Mountaineers compiled an 18-16 three-year record.
-"Lightning" was selected to play in the 1974 Hula and Senior bowls and caught a 47-yard touchdown pass to help the East top the West 34-25 in the Hula Bowl in Honolulu, Hawaii.
+"Lightning" was selected to play in the 1974 Hula and Senior bowls.
+He caught a 47-yard touchdown pass to help the East top the West 34-25 in the Hula Bowl in Honolulu, Hawaii.

 Courtesy WVU Sports Hall of Fame and Department of Athletics